thiagowfx/.dotfiles/README.md

 dotfiles
 ========

-Copyright (C) 2014 Thiago B. Perrotta
+Copyright (C) 2014 Thiago Perrotta

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by